Lima Lima Flight Team

 Lima Lima Flight team performing at Thunder over Louisville, April 2009.

 The name derives from the FAA identifier of the field where the team originated.
 Naper Aero Club (LL-10) is located in the western suburbs of Chicago.
 It is an airport community, with 100 homes connected to its two runways via taxiways behind the homes.
-The original flying club (Mentor Flyers, Inc.) which spawned the Lima Lima team is still based at LL-10, but the founding members who lived there have since moved on, and the team is now a truly national team, with members in Illinois, Ohio, California, and Florida.
+The original flying club (Mentor Flyers, Inc.) which spawned the Lima Lima team is still based at LL-10, but most of the original pilots have moved on and been replaced with newer members.